axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 * Most top-level categories have an auto-generated layout with a brief introduction at the top and the list of doc cards that represent the categories and pages inside that top-level category.
 There are exceptions, however.
-For example, the [Node operators](./node-operators/index.mdx) category is a manually written page, where doc cards are displayed using a custom helper, and organized into sections using headings.
+For example, the [validator index](./validators/index.mdx) page is a manually written page, where doc cards are displayed using a custom helper, and organized into sections using headings.